-- Press the ▼ button.
+- Press the v button.

-- ► [Erase?] appears.
+- [Erase?] appears.

-- Press the ◀▶ buttons to select [Erase], then press the (button.
+- Press the

+buttons to select [Erase], then press the

+button.

 - The displayed image will be erased.

+- To exit instead of erasing, press the buttons to select [Cancel], then press the

+button.

-Printing Images
+🕒 Printing Images

 You can easily print the images you have taken if you connect the camera to a PictBridge compliant printer (sold separately).